Post Study Option

 Open work permit

-An open work permit is the other route that gives you the chance to stay and work in Canada in case you do not qualify for a post-study work permit.
+An open work permit is the other route that gives you the chance to stay, wrok and Study in Canada in case you do not qualify for a post-study work permit.
 There is a specific set of eligibility criteria associated with an open work permit as well that you must satisfy to acquire an open work permit successfully.
 The criteria include but not limited to the following points